Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #>   ..$ : chr [1:3] "quantile= 0.159" "quantile= 0.5" "quantile= 0.841"
 ```

 this will estimate 67% probability lower and upper limits and median value.
-Note that “median” can often be different from the “mean”, so if you prefer to derive mean, then the `quantreg=FALSE` needs to be used as the Quantile Regression Forests approach can only derive median.
+Note that “median” can often be different from the “mean”, so, if you prefer to derive mean, then the `quantreg=FALSE` needs to be used as the Quantile Regression Forests approach can only derive median.

-To be able to plot or export predicted values as maps, we add them to the spatial pixels object:
+To be able to plot or export the predicted values as maps, we add them to the spatial pixels object:

 ```r